 Results confirmed that the solid-phase RPA method was as sensitive and specific as PCR.
 ‘It was a real benefit to be able to use conventional PCR primers, rather than having to design longer, more expensive primers,’ Dr. Katakis notes.
 ‘Shorter primers also equate to simpler assay development.
 In fact, we have found that short PCR primers also work very well with RPA in other molecular diagnostic projects that we are involved with, including HLA typing.’

 Drs Katakis and O’Sullivan aim to incorporate the heterogeneous RPA method into a simple lateral flow-type device for detecting Y. pestis.
 ‘The technology has many benefits compared with PCR-based assays and also in comparison with solution-phase RPA,’ Dr Katakis notes.
 ‘Not only is RPA isothermal, which means that we don’t need an intelligent system for temperature cycling, but the isothermal temperature is low.
 The heterogeneous RPA method also requires fewer wash steps than solution-phase approaches, and only uses two primers, which is in contrast with other isothermal amplification methods that require four primers and more complicated reagent handling.
 The less complicated the technique, the lower the potential for things to go wrong.
 Troubleshooting becomes simpler, and, ultimately, time to market is shorter.
 From my perspective RPA isn’t just a personal preference, it is technologically the best amplification method to use.’
+The team used TwistAmp® Basic for their assay.

 Access full publication here